ahockersten/liero/README.md

 Building on Windows
 -----------------------
-* Install Visual Studio 2015
+* Install Visual Studio 2019.
+You will need the "Game development with C++" workload
 * Install needed packages (SDL2) via nuget
 * Copy everything from the pkg directory to the _build directory